vegaprotocol/vega/cmd/examples/README.md

     },
 ```

-Now spin up all the services by runnin the following each in their own terminal:
+Now spin up all the services by running the following each in their own terminal:

 ```
 vega node run --home=vegahome